 The school has a wide and varied range of cultural and sporting activities that take place outside the formal curriculum.
 These include regular sports activities as well as occasional events such as school productions, day trips and residential visits.
 All pupils are encouraged to take part in the programme as much as possible.
-After school activities include sports clubs, computing club, arts, catering, Rock Challenge along with many more.
-Some of the trips that have run this year have been the Globe Theatre, Hampton Court, Iceland, Ardeche water sports, Ski trip, Battlefields, Brecon Beacons, Brighton Pavilion, art galleries, Berlin and Geography field trips.
+After school activities include arts, catering, computing club, sports clubs, Rock Challenge along with many more.
+Some of the trips that have run previously include the Ardeche water sports, art galleries, Battlefields, Berlin, Brecon Beacons, Brighton Pavilion, Geography field trips, Globe Theatre, Hampton Court, Iceland, and the ski trip.